quanghuy6698/mbal-test/README.md

 ```
 ## Note**
 ### 1.
-Because server is local, so you have to run Chrome without web security
+Because server is local, so you have to disable CORS by run Chrome without web security

 Copy this to create a new Windows shortcut
 ```